ggiamarchi/vagrant-openstack-provider/README.md

 This provider exposes quite a few provider-specific configuration options:

-* `api_key` - The API key for accessing Rackspace.
+* `api_key` - The API key for accessing Openstack.
 * `flavor` - The server flavor to boot.
 This can be a string matching the exact ID or name of the server, or this can be a regular expression to partially match some server flavor.
 Flavors are listed [here](#flavors).
 * `image` - The server image to boot.
 This can be a string matching the exact ID or name of the image, or this can be a regular expression to partially match some image.
-* `rackspace_region` - The region to hit.
+* `openstack_region` - The region to hit.
 By default this is :dfw.
 Valid options are:
 :dfw, :ord, :lon, :iad, :syd.
-Users should preference using this setting over `rackspace_compute_url` setting.
+Users should preference using this setting over `openstack_compute_url` setting.
-* `rackspace_compute_url` - The compute_url to hit.
+* `openstack_compute_url` - The compute_url to hit.
 This is good for custom endpoints.
-* `rackspace_auth_url` - The endpoint to authentication against.
-By default, vagrant will use the global rackspace authentication endpoint for all regions with the exception of :lon.
+* `openstack_auth_url` - The endpoint to authentication against.
+By default, vagrant will use the global openstack authentication endpoint for all regions with the exception of :lon.
 IF :lon region is specified vagrant will authenticate against the UK authentication endpoint.
 * `public_key_path` - The path to a public key to initialize with the remote server.
 This should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
-* `key_name` - If a public key has been [uploaded to the account already](http://docs.rackspace.com/servers/api/v2/cs-devguide/content/ServersKeyPairs-d1e2545.html), the uploaded key can be used to initialize the remote server by providing its name.
+* `key_name` - If a public key has been [uploaded to the account already](http://docs.openstack.com/servers/api/v2/cs-devguide/content/ServersKeyPairs-d1e2545.html), the uploaded key can be used to initialize the remote server by providing its name.
 The uploaded public key should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
-* `server_name` - The name of the server within RackSpace Cloud.
+* `server_name` - The name of the server within Openstack Cloud.
 This defaults to the name of the Vagrant machine (via `config.vm.define`), but can be overridden with this.
-* `username` - The username with which to access Rackspace.
+* `username` - The username with which to access Openstack.
 * `disk_config` - Disk Configuration  'AUTO' or 'MANUAL'
 * `metadata` - A set of key pair values that will be passed to the instance for configuration.